Computing Technology for Math Excellence Logo

 University of Massachusetts-Dartmouth's James J. Kaput Center for Research and Innovation in STEM Education researches fundamental issues in STEM education.
 Among its completed projects is SimCalc MathWorlds software for TI-graphing calculators, computers, and the TI-Navigator.

-U.S. Department of Education's Raise the Bar: STEM Excellence for All Students is a Biden-Harris administration initiative.
-It is "designed to strengthen Science, Technology, Engineering and Mathematics (STEM) education nationwide" for learners in preK through higher education regardless of background.
+U.S. Department of Education's YOU Belong to STEM is an initiative "designed to strengthen Science, Technology, Engineering and Mathematics (STEM) education nationwide" for learners in preK through higher education regardless of background.
 Numerous STEM resources are provided, including grant opportunities.

 WestEd Early Math Initiative (EMI) per its description is a "national initiative to help federal and state-funded preschool programs enhance mathematical development and learning in young children."
 Primary goals of the EMI include "1) to scale the implementation of the Pre-K Mathematics Curriculum nationally and 2) to develop regional training networks to assist programs with their implementation through a sustainable continuous improvement plan."